-7. The Villain points towards the Player and then moves a short distance forward.
-These two steps are repeated forever all through the game.
+- 7. The Villain points towards the Player and then moves a short distance forward.
+These two steps are repeated forever all through the game. - when Clicked forever point towards Player • move 2 steps - 8.
+The game ends when the Villain catches the Player.
+All scripts are stopped.